Quantum Adversary (Upper) Bound: Conclusions

+We describe a method for upper bounding the quantum query complexity of Boolean functions using the general adversary bound.
+Using this method, we show that \textsc{Constant-Fault Direct Trees} can always be evaluated using $O(1)$ queries.
+Furthermore, we create an algorithm with a matching upper bound using span programs.

 We would like to find other examples where \thm{maintheorem} is useful, although we suspect that \textsc{Constant-Fault Direct Trees} are a somewhat unique case.
-It is clear from the span program algorithm described in \app{spanapp} that \thm{maintheorem} will not be useful for composed functions where the base function is created using span programs.
+It is clear from the span program algorithm described in \sec{spanpsec} that \thm{maintheorem} will not be useful for composed functions where the base function is created using this type of span program.
 However, there could be other types of quantum walk algorithms, for example, to which \thm{maintheorem} might be applied.
 In any case, this work suggests that new ways of upper bounding the general adversary bound could give us a second window into quantum query complexity beyond algorithms.

+Beside the practical application of \thm{maintheorem}, the result tells us something abstract and general about the structure of quantum algorithms.
+There is a natural way that quantum algorithms should compose, and if an algorithm does not compose in this natural way, then one knows that something is non-optimal.